 During business hours, the college is open to students, parents, employees, contractors, guests, and invitees.
 During non-college business hours, access to all College facilities is by proxy card or key, if issued, or by admittance via the College Police Department upon authorized confirmation.
 Emergencies may necessitate changes or alterations to any posted schedules.
-Areas that have been accessed by faculty, staff, and or students will be deep cleaned at the end of the day to ensure the safety of the campus from the spread of the COVID 19 virus.

 For employee safety, if employees needs to access college facilities (buildings and/or offices) during hours when the buildings are closed, and police or security personnel are on duty, the employee must check in with the Police Department when he/she arrives and when he/she departs.
-If an employee needs to access to his/ her offices or conduct work during a time when police or security staff are not on site, it is the employee's responsibility to notify their supervisor of their arrival or departure from campus.
+If an employee needs to access to his/her offices or conduct work during a time when police or security staff are not on site, it is the employee's responsibility to notify their supervisor of their arrival or departure from campus.
 The employee should also notify a second party of his/her plans as well.
 This protocol is for the safety and protection of all employees and should be followed vigorously each time he/she enter and exit the campus during the times that the campus is closed.

 Students or the general public that must gain access to college facilities outside of the hours below, must contact WCCPD at (276) 223-4713 or (276) 613-0131 and present a valid reason for entry.
-The individuals will be escorted by a member of the Police Department when allowed into one of the college facilities in this case then deep cleaned by the sanitation contractor.
+The individuals will be escorted by a member of the Police Department when allowed into one of the college facilities in this case.